gnu-octave/pkg-octave-doc/README.md

 ## TODO

-1. Add documentation and BISTs to the existing functions.
-2. Update functionality to include DEMOS at the bottom of each function's page like in Source Forge site.
+1. Update functionality to include DEMOS at the bottom of each function's page like in Source Forge site.
-3. Figure out a way to retrieving a url link to each individual function's source code within the package's repository and add a url right after the **See also:** tag at the end of the function's reference docstring.
-4. Implement a function for building a similar documentation reference for Octave core functions.
+2. Implement a function for building a similar documentation reference for Octave core functions.